-- The problems are reported in printing / exporting images of the huge model due to the lack of the • memory. - When using CellDesigner in non-English environment on Mac OS X and Linux, letters on dialog boxes from File menu are not correctly displayed. - For Mac OS X, open "System Preferences" and click "International" icon from "Personal" row, and then click "Language" tab.
+- The problems are reported in printing / exporting images of the huge model due to the lack of the memory. - When using CellDesigner in non-English environment on Mac OS X and Linux, letters on dialog boxes from File menu are not correctly displayed. - For Mac OS X, open "System Preferences" and click "International" icon from "Personal" row, and then click "Language" tab.
 In the window for choosing language, place "English" at the top.
 (Note: The terms quoted by "" depend on your environment.)
 Then start CellDesigner.
-For Linux, unset LANG in the shell, then starts CellDesigner.
+For Linux, unset LANG in the shell, then starts CellDesigner. - For Windows XP/Home.
+COPASI integration may not work due to the lack of some native libraries required to execute the application.